chinmayhegde/fodl/index.md

 These lecture notes are an attempt to sample a growing body of work in theoretical machine learning research that address some of these questions.
 They supplement a graduate level course taught by [me](https://chinmayhegde.github.io/) in the Spring of 2022.

-All posts are under construction.
+All pages are under construction.
 Corrections, pointers to omitted results, and other feedback are welcome: just email me, or open a Github pull request at this [repository](https://github.com/chinmayhegde/fodl).

 ---